Abdelhamidelya/alx-system_engineering-devops/0x00-shell_basics/README.md

 4 - 3-listfiles: this script Display current directory contents in a long format 5 - 4-listmorefiles: this script Display current directory contents, including hidden files (starting with .).
 Use the long format
 6 - 5-listfilesdigitonly: this script list all files with their grp IDs dispalyed numerically 7 - 6-firstdirectory: this script creates a directory named my_first_directory in the /tmp/ directory.
+8 - 7-movethatfile: this script Moves the file betty from /tmp/ to /tmp/my_first_directory.